Meet the DRG Team – Jill Carnick

 In our Meet the Team series, we ask team members to describe their experiences working at The DRG and share their passion for marketing research.
 Here, we introduce you to Jill Carnick, a Senior Account Director and member of our Business Development team.

 Tell us about what you do as a Senior Account Director, here at The DRG.

-I also play a big role on the business development side by working to deepen relationships with current clients while cultivating new ones.
+I also play a big role on the business development side by working to deepen relationships with current clients while simultaneously cultivating new ones.

 How did you first become interested in marketing research as a career path?

 When I was in college, I worked in a call center for a marketing research company.
 During my time there, I was always curious to learn how the information I gathered was being used to help clients improve their businesses.
 As I began to learn about the many ways marketing research can help companies grow and prosper, I knew that a career in marketing research is what I wanted to do for a living.
 I wanted to be involved in every phase of the research process, not just at the data collection stage.